kozodoi/dptools/README.md

 ## Issues, questions

-In case you need help or advice on fairness metrics or you want to report an issue, please do so in a reproducible example at the [fairness GitHub](https://github.com/kozodoi/Data_Tools/issues) page.
+In case you need help or advice on fairness metrics or you want to report an issue, please do so in a reproducible example at the [preptools GitHub](https://github.com/kozodoi/prep_tools/issues) page.